 Each applicant is required to attend a regional assessment session.
 Only students with a valid application submitted by the Gifted Coordinator will be permitted to participate in the assessment.

 Students applying to Maggie L. Walker Governor's School are required to participate in an assessment which includes standardized ability and achievement tests, and a writing sample which will be scored on three criteria: composing, written expression and usage/mechanics.

 Applicants to the Appomattox Regional Governor's School are scheduled to participate in an adjudication or portfolio review, a writing sample, and a student and parent interview.

-In emergency or extenuating circumstances a make-up session is available.
+In an emergency or extenuating circumstances, a make-up session is available.
 Pre-approval is required.
 Please submit a request to the Powhatan County Public Schools Gifted Coordinator.

 Step 4: Application Evaluation and Regional Review:

 A regional committee composed of members from each participating school division will evaluate all applications.
 The standardized tests and writing samples are evaluated by trained personnel.
 The other items are scored by experienced and trained teams of evaluators.
 A profile including assessment results is then created for each applicant.

 Following a review of the student applications/profiles, the regional committee will establish a regional minimum composite score required for admissions.

 All applicants who complete the admissions process will receive a letter of decision from the division's superintendent.
 Letters will be placed in the mail in mid-March.
 No information from the evaluation process will be available before this date.
 Students offered admissions to the Governor's Schools will be invited to "shadow" at the school and be given a due date to accept or decline the invitation.